edwardsp/azblobview/README.md

 yarn start-api
 ```

+Now, go to `localhost:5000` to see the production build.

+## Development version

+In addition to starting the python server, you need to start also start the
-To start the web server:
+development web server:

 ```
 yarn start